APA 7th referencing

 Why is referencing tables and figures different?

-Using tables and figures in your assignment
+Using tables and figures in your assessment

-Scenario 1: Adapting or reproducing a published table or figure
+Using a published table or figure

-Above the table or figure:
+Above the table or figure

-• Write Table or Figure followed by the number, in bold (e.g. Table 1, Figure 1).
+• Write Table or Figure in bold

-Below the table or figure:
+Below the table or figure

-• Use double spacing for the caption.
+• Double-space the caption.

-Reference list:
+Reference list

 Table 1